 Welcome to our website, created in February 2007, by and for people with Cold Agglutinin Disease (CAD)!
 Three of us met through NORD’s networking system during the early 2000’s and have been sharing information, experiences, and concerns ever since…It is our goal to reach out to others with CAD to offer them and opportunity for support and encouragement.

-If you are re-visiting us…look at the Recent Additions page
+If you are re-visiting us…look at the Recent Changes page

 The information and views expressed on this site are those of three non-medical people, all of whom have Cold Agglutinin Disease (CAD), a type of Autoimmune Hemolytic Anemia.
 At times we have used medical terminology.
 We have tried to be as accurate as we can in presenting this information.

 Always check with your doctor before making any medical decisions since he/she best knows your case.

 Due to the deep sense of isolation each of us experienced upon diagnosis, we felt that a site would be helpful where Cold Agglutinin Disease sufferers (we are going to call ourselves ‘CADdys’) could obtain information, and “talk” to each other.
 It certainly would have been beneficial to us, especially during the early years while we adjusted our lives to the new “Rules” we now live by.

 Cold Agglutinin Disease CAD is also known by a number of other names: